 Other features to look for include the ISO range, lens selection, weather resistance, GPS, WiFi, touch screen, autofocus system and number of control dials.
 More dials can be a good thing – letting you quickly set the camera up for different needs without having to dive into menu options.

-Best DSLR Travel Camera
+Best DSLR Camera for Travel Photography

 We personally travel with both mirrorless camera’s and DSLR’s – for our work as travel photographers we still love our full frame DSLR – the image quality and lens selection still make these a great choice for us.
 Based on our experiences, here are the top five DSLR travel camera’s available at the moment: